Sunday, May 24, 2026

 There is plenty of self-insert fan-fiction written about The Lord of the Rings, but I’ve never been particularly drawn in that direction.
 I can just imagine myself leaving Rivendell with the Fellowship, and after about two miles being like, “Uh, can we take a rest?
 My foot has cramped up.”
 When Frodo, Sam, and Pippin set out from Hobbiton for Buckland, they jog.
 While wearing backpacks.
 For fun.
 There is no place for me there.
 ChatGPT tells me that if I were a character in the books I would most likely be doing research in the musty libraries in Minas Tirith.
 I mean, fuck you, ChatGPT, but it’s not wrong.

 Although I would never be able to keep up with the Fellowship, their journey has been a central metaphor for me that has gotten me through many hard times.
 Specifically, Frodo and Sam in Mordor, out of food and low on water, dragged down by their burdens.
 When I face difficult challenges I think of them, and I remind myself that if I stand still I’ll never get there, but that if I put one foot in front of another, and trudge along, no matter how slowly, I’ll get there eventually – just like Frodo and Sam.
-Most of the time that comes up in the drudgery of my life – an unexpectedly hard hike with friends,, a difficult insurance coverage court brief, a difficult year, a difficult end to a difficult marriage.
-But in my better moments, my best moments, I am not just bumping into Strider in the library; I am joining him, in fellowship with all the good people in the world, to make it better, no matter what it takes.
+Most of the time that comes up in the drudgery of my life – a tedious insurance coverage court brief, a difficult year, a difficult end to a difficult marriage.
+But in my better moments, my best moments, I am not just bumping into Strider in the library; I am joining him, in fellowship with all the good people, trudging along as best we can, to make the world better.

 No comments: